Important Information for teams

 Celebrating its 16th edition in 2021, the Bridgestone World Solar Challenge stage is set for another year of technical innovation and human endeavour.

-This page contains important information for teams intending to participate in the 2021 Bridgestone World Solar Challenge, so please read it carefully.
-And should your team decide to accept the challenge - we look forward to welcoming you to Australia and your participation in this great event!
+This page contains important information for teams intending to participate in the 2021 Bridgestone World Solar Challenge, so please read carefully.
+Should your team decide to accept the challenge, we look forward to welcoming you to our event and to Australia!

 Team Manager's Guide